ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 ```
 ## Notes :

 1. The above example is used to listen for file creation only.
-Implement all needed methods in `EventTrigger` class.
+Implement all needed methods in the `EventTrigger` class.

 ```
 # Event Trigger class